spdx/spdx-spec/docs/terms-and-definitions.md

 A profile identifies which particular SPDX namespaces, classes, and properties it leverages, along with any custom constraints unique to its use.

+**security conduit**

+A security conduit bridges two or more security zones.
+A security conduit is composed of communication assets.

+Note:
+A specific definition of a conduit is available in the ISA/IEC 62443-1.
+The definition is not publicly available.

+**security control**

+A protection measure for a system.
+(From <https://csrc.nist.gov/glossary/term/security_control>, from NIST SP 800-123)

+**security zone**

+A security zone groups assets in a compartment with the same security level.

+Note:
+A specific definition of a zone is available in the ISA/IEC 62443-1.
+The definition is not publicly available.

 **software**

 Computer programs (which are stored in and executed by computer hardware)